alphagov/govuk-design-system/src/patterns/email-addresses/index.md

 layout: layout-pane.njk
 ---

+{% from "govuk/components/tag/macro.njk" import govukTag %}

+This guidance is for government teams that build online services.
+[To find information and services for the public, go to GOV.UK](https://www.gov.uk/).

 {% from "_example.njk" import example %}

 This guidance is for government teams that build online services.
 [To find information and services for the public, go to GOV.UK](https://www.gov.uk/).